edgarsit/cse416/README.md

 ## 6. Contributions

+### HW6

 - Ayoub Benchaita: Create the login page, wrote code for google authentication, local authentication, redirects assited with the status report and test report.

 - Menachem Goldring: Helped with the reports, planning, and foundational code for some of the gpd functions.
-Developed the structure for Degree Requirements and created the JSON files for the Degree Requirements for AMS and ECE, as well as the file schema for those Degree Requirements.

 - Nathaniel Kissoon: None